view the Fire Danger Ratings for current rating and detail

 - Have a hose or spray pack to dampen down fierce fires.

-(Note: These Fire Control Officer's are Shire Staff and Volunteers, their availability to issue permits may vary in some instances, including attending emergency incidents within your community.
+(Note: These Fire Control Officer's are City Staff and Volunteers, their availability to issue permits may vary in some instances, including attending emergency incidents within your community.
 Please assist them by planning early your permit requirements.)

 Prohibited Burning Time: